Flight and expulsion of Germans from Poland during and after World War II: Origin of the post-war population according to 1950 census

 During the Polish post-war census of December 1950, data about the pre-war places of residence of the inhabitants as of August 1939 was collected.
 In case of children born between September 1939 and December 1950, their place of residence was reported based on the pre-war places of residence of their mothers.
 Thanks to this data it is possible to reconstruct the pre-war geographical origin of the post-war population.
 Many areas located near the pre-war German border were resettled by people from neighbouring borderland areas of pre-war Poland.
 For example, Kashubians from the pre-war Polish Corridor settled in nearby areas of German Pomerania adjacent to Polish Pomerania.
 People from the Poznań region of pre-war Poland settled in East Brandenburg.
 People from East Upper Silesia moved into the rest of Silesia.
 And people from Masovia and from Sudovia moved into adjacent Masuria.
 Poles expelled from former Polish territories in the east (today mainly parts of Ukraine, Belarus and Lithuania) settled in large numbers everywhere in the Recovered Territories (but many of them also settled in central Poland).

-Between 1950 and 2016 another 1,445,210 ethnic Germans left Poland as Spätaussiedler.